DSEI21000-S21/project-product-price-prediction/Final_Report.md

 ## Data Exploration and Preprocessing

-None of the raw data is clean and in order to get meaningful insight from the dataset, we need perform a series of steps for data cleaning and pre-processing.
+None of the raw data is clean.
+In order to get meaningful insight from the dataset, we need perform a series of steps for data cleaning and pre-processing.
 The full process for our EDA process is shown in the [EDA_Process.ipynb](./EDA_Process.ipynb).

 As the data that we collected are from sellers' manual input, they are prone to error.
 We applied